Network time constants via dichotomized Gaussians

 size = 7, vjust = 0)

-Notice how a threshold value defines, for any , a new binary random variable such that if and otherwise.
-The variable is the “dichotomized Gaussian”.
+Notice how a threshold value \gamma defines, for any V_i, a new binary random variable X such that X=1 if V_i>\gamma and X=0 otherwise.
+The variable X is the “dichotomized Gaussian”.

 Simulating spike rate

-It follows that can be used to simulate a neuron with mean spike rate by setting the threshold such that: which means that: where is the inverse of , i.e., is the quantile function.
-This quantile function can be computed via well-known numerical approximations, meaning that a dichotomized Gaussian can easily be used to simulate a neuron with a desired mean spike rate .
+It follows that V_i can be used to simulate a neuron with mean spike rate \lambda by setting the threshold \gamma such that: \lambda = 1 - \Phi(\gamma) which means that: \gamma = \Phi^{-1}(1-\lambda) where \Phi^{-1} is the inverse of \Phi, i.e., is the quantile function.
+This quantile function can be computed via well-known numerical approximations, meaning that a dichotomized Gaussian can easily be used to simulate a neuron with a desired mean spike rate \lambda.

 Simulating autocorrelation

-While simulating a given spike rate is straightforward, simulating autocorrelation is not.
+While simulating a given spike rate \lambda is straightforward, simulating autocorrelation is not.
 How is autocorrelation to be represented in the model?
-If the correlation between two component dimensions and of a multivariate Gaussian is to represent the autocorrelation between two time bins and of a spike raster separated by lag , then each should not be thought of as a separate neuron, but rather as the same neuron at different time points.
+If the correlation between two component dimensions V_{i_1} and V_{i_2} of a multivariate Gaussian is to represent the autocorrelation between two time bins X_{i_1} and X_{i_2} of a spike raster separated by lag l, then each V_i should not be thought of as a separate neuron, but rather as the same neuron at different time points.

 Running and bootstrapping simulations